On Generalization and Regularization via Wasserstein Distributionally Robust Optimization: Introduction

-\subsection{Related work}
+\subsection{Related Work}

 \emph{From the perspective of generalization bounds}.
 A series of works done by \cite{BKM19}, \cite{BK21}, \cite{BMS22} take a different approach to tackle the curse of dimensionality.
-They study the classical setting of Wasserstein DRO, where the measure $\rho^F$ is an expected function, and propose a radius selection rule for Wasserstein balls.
+They study the classical setting of Wasserstein DRO, where the measure $\rho$ is an expected function, and propose a radius selection rule for Wasserstein balls.
 They show the rule can be applied to build a confidence region of the optimal solution, and the radius can be chosen in the square-root order as the sample size goes to infinity.
 Although this allows for bypassing the curse of dimensionality, the bounds derived from the rule are only valid in the asymptotic sense. \cite{BCZ22} also takes this approach to obtain generalization bounds for mean-variance portfolio selection problems.
-On the other hand, the generalization bounds established in this paper, like those in \cite{SKE19}, \cite{CP18}, and \cite{G22}, break the curse of dimensionality in a non-asymptotic sense, i.e. applicable to any finite sample size and dimension.
+On the other hand, the generalization bounds established in this paper, like those in \cite{SKE19}, \cite{CP18}, and \cite{G22}, break the curse of dimensionality in a non-asymptotic sense for finite samples.

 \emph{From the perspective of the equivalency between Wasserstein DRO and regularization}.
-While the focus of this work is on studying the exact equivalency between Wasserstein DRO and regularization, there is an active stream of works studying the asymptotic equivalence in the setting where the measure $\rho^F$ is an expected function (see \cite{GCK17, BKM19, BMS22, VNSDMS18, BDSW20}).
+While the focus of this work is on studying the exact equivalency between Wasserstein DRO and regularization, there is an active stream of works studying the asymptotic equivalence in the setting where the measure $\rho$ is an expected function (see \cite{GCK17, BKM19, BMS22, VNSDMS18, BDSW20}).
 In particular, \cite{GCK22} introduce the notion of variation regularization and show that for a broad class of loss functions, Wasserstein DRO is asymptotically equivalent to a variation regularization problem.

-The rest of the paper is organized as follows.
-In Section \ref{WDRO}, we start with some preliminaries regarding Wasserstein distributionally robust optimization and then provide a list of examples for different measures $\rho^F$.
-In Section \ref{Gen}, we provide generalization bounds for the general formulation \eqref{eq-main02}.
-We perform in Section \ref{reg} a systematic study of the equivalency between the distributionally robust optimization model \eqref{eq-main02} and the regularized versions of the problem \eqref{eq-main01}.
-Section \ref{sec:conclusion} concludes the paper.